Search

 • Choose tank mates carefully: Betta fish are known for their aggressive nature and may attack or be attacked by other fish in the tank.
 Only keep compatible species with your betta fish and give your betta fish plenty of hiding places and territories.

-• Maintain good water quality: Regularly test the water quality in your betta fish tank and perform water changes as needed.
+• Maintain good water quality: Regularly test the water quality in your betta tank and perform water changes as needed.
 Keep the betta tank clean and debris-free to prevent the buildup of harmful pollutants.

 • Monitor behavior and appearance: Monitor your betta fish’s behavior and appearance daily.
 Look for signs of illness, stress, or aggression, and act as needed to keep your fish healthy and happy.